jam1015/general_learning_old/README.md

 # general_learning
-A general repo for varios programming topics to ease the burden of making multiple repos.
+A general repo for various programming topics to ease the burden of making multiple repos.